Review: the new Radisson Hotel, London Heathrow Airport

-This is our review of the new Radisson London Heathrow Hotel.
+This is our review of the new Radisson London Heathrow Hotel at Heathrow Airport.

 Formerly the Park Inn, the hotel saw a complete refurbishment and rebrand over the summer.
 It now serves two different brands: the trendier Radisson RED, which Rob reviewed here, and a ‘standard’ Radisson which I review here.